nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 - Add support for metrics enrichment.
 Metrics can be enriched with Kubernetes meta-information such as namespace, pod name, etc.

-Features that **may** be in progress, planned, or in some cases, supported:

-- Add an option to configure the server’s token via a file.
+Agent features/plugins that we'd like to disable:

-- Add an option to disable the agent’s metrics service client
+- Metrics service client
-- Add an option to disable the data plane status updates
+- Data plane status updates
-- Add an option to disable the config upload feature
+- Config upload feature
     - This is the feature that uploads the config to the control plane
-- Add an option to disable the nginx-counting feature
+- The nginx-counting feature
-- Add an option to disable the activity-events feature
+- The activity-events feature

 ### Benefits